DragonSenses/Curiosity/Authentication/architectural-decision-record.md

 In summary, while MD5 is still used in non-cryptographic contexts (such as checksums), it should not be relied upon for security-related tasks.
 For secure hashing, choose stronger algorithms.

 See [MD5 Security](https://en.wikipedia.org/wiki/MD5).

+## Hashing & Encryption

+With the MD5 algorithm implemented for both user registration and login, this adds another layer of security for our users.
+In the database, we can see that the passwords only store the **hash value, hash code, hash digest** or simply a **hash** which are all names for the result of the hash function.
+It is computationally difficult to retrieve the original input (the user's password).

+Hashing passwords are more secure than simple encryptions, because we have the vulnerability of the encryption key.

+**Hashing** and **encryption** serve different purposes and have distinct characteristics.
+Let's explore why **hashing passwords** is generally considered more secure than encryption:

+1. **One-Way Function**:
+   - **Hashing** is a **one-way function**, meaning that once you hash a password, it is **impossible to reverse** the process and obtain the original plaintext password.
+   - In contrast, **encryption** is a **two-way function**, allowing you to decrypt ciphertext back into plaintext using the right key.

+2. **Password Storage**:
+   - When it comes to **password storage**, **hashing** is the preferred approach.
+Here's why:
+     - **Hashed passwords** are stored securely in databases.
+Even if an attacker gains access to the database, they cannot retrieve the original passwords from the hash values.
+     - **Encrypted passwords**, on the other hand, can be decrypted if the attacker obtains the encryption key.
+This poses a significant security risk.

+3. **Password Validation**:
+   - During **user authentication**, systems need to validate passwords without revealing the actual password.
+   - **Hashing** allows this validation without exposing the original password.
+The system hashes the user's input and compares it to the stored hash.
+   - **Encryption**, while reversible, is not suitable for this purpose because it requires the decryption key.

+4. **Salting**:
+   - To enhance security, **hashing** often involves adding a **salt** (a random value) before hashing the password.
+   - Salting ensures that even if two users have the same password, their hashed values will be different.
+   - **Encryption** does not inherently include salting, making it less secure for password storage.

+5. **Use Cases**:
+   - **Encryption** is ideal for securing data during transmission or sharing confidential messages.
+It requires a shared key between sender and recipient.
+   - **Hashing**, especially with salting, is best for **passwords** and other sensitive data that should remain irreversible.

+In summary, **hashing** provides a strong layer of security for password storage and validation, while **encryption** serves different purposes such as confidentiality during data transmission.
+For password security, choose **hashing** with proper salting!